apache/nuttx/boards/arm/samv7/same70-xplained/README.txt

     ADC (AFEC) driver.
 Data can be read through channel AFE0_AD0 by running application "adc" in NuttShell.

+    The ADC is triggered by Timer/counter at 1 kHz frequency and uses DMA to transfer samples.
+Number of transfered samples can be set by configuring CONFIG_SAMV7_AFEC_DMASAMPLES.

   mrf24j40-starhub

     This configuration implements a hub node in a 6LoWPAN start network.